C'mon Inner Peace… I Don't Have All Damn Day

 While I advise my readers… Indian parents eventually DO come around ONLY IF your boyfriend stands up for you.

-After a few brief emails back and forth with Vishnu, and a few conversations with other foreign women married to Indian men, I’ve decided that his articles are worth reading, with the disclaimer… I do not endorse “some” of his advise.
+After a few brief emails back and forth with Vishnu, and a few conversations with other western women married to Indian men, I’ve decided that his articles are worth reading, with the disclaimer… I do not endorse “some” of his advise.

 Without further ado, lets see what his article recommends when dealing with Indian parents accepting you.
 Here is the intro from “Win the Hearts of Indian Parents and Marry your Indian Partner,” by Vishnu